2025 AAENP National Conference: EmergNP SpeakersSession Details will be added as we receive them. Please continue to check back.

 AbstractLyme disease is prevalent in the United States, especially in the Northeast.
 In fact, cases are only increasing and spreading further south.
 Pediatric patients, specifically those between the ages of five and fourteen, have the highest incidence of infection.
 Diagnosing and treating Lyme disease in pediatric patients can also be tricky, even for the most experienced nurse practitioners - the classic Lyme rash isn’t always a bullseye, and pediatric Lyme arthritis can mimic many other acute pediatric orthopedic diseases.
 To make things worse, in 2020, while we were all distracted by COVID, the Infectious Diseases Society of America (IDSA), the American Academy of Neurology (AAN), and the American College of Rheumatology (ACR) released an updated guideline for the management of Lyme disease.
 These updated guidelines significantly changed the treatment of some Lyme patients.
 This presentation will review Lyme disease in the pediatric population, its signs and symptoms, how to diagnose it, and how to treat it.
 Learning Objectives

-When Delirium is the Diagnosis, Not Psychosis: Screening for Delerium in Patients with Serious Mental Illness (SMI) and DementiaSharon Rainer, PhD, APRN, ENP-C, FNP-BC, PMHNP-BC - Assistant Professor, Thomas Jefferson University AbstractThe aim of this presentation is to provide a thorough understanding of how to effectively screen for delirium in patients with serious mental illness (SMI) or dementia in the emergency department (ED).
+When Delirium is the Diagnosis, Not Psychosis: Screening for Delerium in Patients with Serious Mental Illness (SMI) and DementiaSharon Rainer, PhD, APRN, ENP-C, FNP-BC, PMHNP-BC - Assistant Professor and Program Director, Thomas Jefferson University Dr. Sharon R. Rainer, PhD, APRN, ENP-C, FNP-BC, PMHNP-BC, is a nurse practitioner, academic, and healthcare leader with over 30 years of experience in clinical practice, education, and research.
+She is a board-certified Emergency, Family, and Psychiatric Mental Health Nurse Practitioner and Assistant Professor at Thomas Jefferson University, where she directs the Emergency and Psychiatric Mental Health Nurse Practitioner Programs.
+Dr. Rainer has led initiatives in emergency and mental health care, including addressing the opioid crisis, and is a national speaker on geriatric care and vulnerable populations.
+A dedicated mentor and community advocate, she excels in fostering collaboration and advancing nursing practice.
+AbstractThe aim of this presentation is to provide a thorough understanding of how to effectively screen for delirium in patients with serious mental illness (SMI) or dementia in the emergency department (ED).
 Patients with SMI, such as schizophrenia or bipolar disorder, are at increased risk for delirium, which can complicate their clinical presentation and management.
 Early detection is crucial for preventing adverse outcomes and ensuring appropriate care.
 The importance of addressing underlying causes, stabilizing the patient, and employing supportive measures will be discussed.
 In addition, pharmacologic and non-pharmacologic interventions while considering the impact of these treatments on both delirium and pre-existing psychiatric conditions will be emphasized.
 Learning Objectives

 Recognizing and Management of Incarcerated Gravid Uterus in the Emergency Department: An Update for TreatmentDr.
 Jill Ogg-Gress, DNP, APRN, FNP-c ENP-c - Associate Professor, Georgetown University School of Nursing Dr. Jill Ogg-Gress, Associate Professor and Nurse Practitioner, brings 20 years of experience to her roles.
 She earned her MSN and Family Nurse Practitioner degree from Clarkson College in 2003 and her Doctorate of Nursing Practice from the University of Iowa in 2008.
 Clinically active since 2003, her expertise spans Emergency Medicine, Cardiology, and Gastroenterology.
 Certified as an FNP by AANP (2003) and ENP by AAENP (2018), she currently serves as an Emergency Nurse Practitioner in Omaha, NE, and as the Clinical Education Director for Georgetown University's FNP program.
 Dr. Ogg-Gress is a published scholar and sought-after speaker.
 When not in the classroom, ER, or speaking at events, she enjoys traveling with her husband, Loren, and spending time with their Goldendoodle, Dixie.